Rashtriya Indian Military College: Institutional framework

 The school is spread over 54 hectares (139 acres) and has an enrollment of 250 cadets.
-A Hawker Hunter jet aircraft gifted to the College by The Air Chief Marshal N.C.
-Suri is placed in front of the Cadet Mess.
-Recently a Sea Harrier presented to RIMC by the navy was inaugurated by the CINCAN Bimal Verma.It is located in front of the Thimayya auditorium.
+A Hawker Hunter jet aircraft gifted to the college by Air Chief Marshal Nirmal Chandra Suri is placed in front of the Cadet Mess.
+Recently a Sea Harrier presented to RIMC by the navy was inaugurated by the Commander-in-Chief, Andaman and Nicobar Command (CINCAN) Bimal Verma.It is located in front of the Thimayya auditorium.

 RIMC has a 1:14 teacher student ratio.
 Candidates for the school are selected from all over India through a national level competitive exam, the RIMC Entrance Exam that is held twice a year in each state.
 Successful candidates in the entrance exam have to go through a medical fitness test to be admitted to the school.
 Every year about 50 students are selected in two intakes from all over India and admitted into Standard VIII at the RIMC.

-The PWRIMC in 1922 was run on the lines of an English public school - Wellock College, a feeder to Sandhurst.
-The 37 cadets forming the first batch were divided into three Houses, called Sections at the RIMC, These were called Rawlinson, Roberts and Kitchener named after the three Commander-in-Chiefs of India.
+The PWRIMC in 1922 was run on the lines of an English public school..
+The 37 cadets forming the first batch were divided into three Houses, called Sections at the RIMC, These were called Rawlinson, Lord Roberts and Kitchener named after the three Commander-in-Chiefs of India.

 Hira Lal Atal who was also the first cadet at RIMC was appointed the first College Cadet Captain with Ali Asghar Khan, Tara Singh and Sheikh Hussain the first Section Commanders, or House Captains, of the three Sections.
 After Independence in 1948, the names of the three Sections were changed to Pratap, Ranjit and Shivaji from the former Rawlinson, Roberts and Kitchener.
 The new names represented the three great Indian warriors Maharana Pratap, Maharaja Ranjit Singh and Chhatrapati Shivaji.
-Strength of the College increased significantly in 1960 and it was decided to keep the new entrants in a Holding Section to give them a chance to settle down.
+Numbers at the college increased significantly in 1960 and it was decided to keep the new entrants in a Holding Section to give them a chance to settle down.

-In 1965, the strength of the College rose to 200 and it became necessary to turn the Holding Section into a new House, which was called the Chandragupta Section after the Indian Emperor Chandragupta Maurya.
+In 1965, the strength of the college rose to 200 and it became necessary to turn the Holding Section into a new House, which was called the Chandragupta Section after the Indian Emperor Chandragupta Maurya.

 Cadets at the RIMC follow the 10+2 pattern curriculum of Indian Central Board of Secondary Education (CBSE), New Delhi over the next five years.
 A cadet, during his stay at the RIMC, gets a full glimpse of the life of an Indian Armed forces Officer.
-The hallowed portals of RIMC is the only School to hold Boards exams twice a year.
+RIMC is the only school to hold board exams twice a year.

 Cadets sports include hockey, football, cricket, basketball, Volleyball, squash, boxing, swimming, athletics, tennis and gymnastics.
 Horse riding and rifle shooting are other popular activities.
 After the cadets complete the 12th grade, they graduate from the RIMC and most of them join the Indian Armed Forces by entering the National Defence Academy, Pune.

-The cadets then spend three years at the NDA with other students from the rest of the country and eventually get commissioned as officers in the Indian Armed Forces.
+The cadets then spend three years at the NDA with other students from the rest of the country and eventually get commissioned as officers in the Indian Armed Forces after one final year in their assigned service academy.